 Have you been told that your baby has cerebral palsy?
 Or Erb’s palsy?
 Did your baby suffer from hypoxic ischemic encephalopathy?
 Does your child need life long medical care?
 Are you wondering how you are going to pay those medical bills?
 Are you scared of what will happen to your child if something happens to you?

 When a physician or other health care provider was negligent in the delivery of a baby, and injury results, we call it a “birth injury” or “birth trauma” case.
 It is a sub-type of medical malpractice.
 But at Hoffer & Sheremet we handle birth injury cases a little differently from a typical medical malpractice case.
 We keep an eye on the future and do what we can to make sure your child will be taken care of in the years to come.
+Contact our birth injury lawyers today for a free case review.
+Read on to learn more about birth injury lawsuits.

 (If you have already read Medical Malpractice 101, skip down to learn how birth injury litigation is different.)

 In Michigan, patients must provide each healthcare provider or facility with “notice” that the patient intends to sue.
 We call this a “Notice of Intent” or “NOI.”
 It must contain certain information, including (i) the factual basis of the claim, (ii) the applicable standard of care, (iii) the manner in which it is claimed the standard of care was breached, (iv) the actions that should have been taken to achieve compliance with the standard of care, and (v) the manner in which the breach caused the injury.
 MCL 600.2912b.
-The NOI must be served within the statute of limitation period.
+The NOI must be served within the statute of limitations period.

 Within 154 days of receiving the Notice, every healthcare provider or facility named must respond to the Notice of Intent, and identify (i) the factual basis for the defense of the claim, (ii) the applicable standard of care, (iii) the manner in which the healthcare provider or facility complied with the standard of care, and (iv) the manner in which the healthcare provider or facility contends the alleged injuries were not caused by the alleged negligence.
 The patient must then wait 182 days after providing the NOI before filing a lawsuit.
 The purpose of the 182-day waiting period is to give the parties a chance to settle.
 During this time period, we will contact the healthcare provider or facility and their insurance companies and try to negotiate a settlement.
 If we can’t settle the case pre-suit, we will file a lawsuit.